 3. Candidate Gene Approach

-The candidate gene approach involves selecting genes that are known to be involved in a particular biological pathway or process and then testing whether variations in those genes are associated with the trait of interest.
+The candidate gene approach involves selecting genes that are known to be involved in a particular biological pathway or process and then testing whether variations in those genes are associated with the trait of interest And that's really what it comes down to..

 Steps in the Candidate Gene Approach: